gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 accomplished (as described in {{RFC9260}} Section 3.2.) by the use of the upper bits of the chunk type.

-The PVALID chunk is used to hold the protection engines list.
+The PVALID chunk is used to hold a 32-bit vector of offered protection solutions in the INIT.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3